Suaeda aegyptiaca: Habitus

-This plant is a glaucous, usually prostrate, dwarf shrub or herb from 10cm up to 70cm in height, exceptionally up to 125cm.
-A bush can be 5 to 30cm in diameter, exceptionally up to 100cm.
+This plant is a glaucous, usually prostrate, dwarf shrub or herb from 10 cm up to 70 cm in height, exceptionally up to 125 cm.
+A bush can be 5 to 30 cm in diameter, exceptionally up to 100 cm.
 It is said to usually tinted deep pink all over in Africa, although in the Flora of Pakistan it is said to be light green to fresh green in colour during normal vigorous growth, but under conditions of stress it often becomes yellowish.
 Dried specimens become pale green, and never dry to a brown or blackish colour.
 The Flora Somalia states that plants from the Red Sea coast with bright green leaves, which dry a pale green colour, possibly represent a distinct taxon.

 This species is extremely variable in shape, the stems can be erect, ascending or decumbent.
 It is an annual, perhaps in some rare cases a short-lived perennial.
 The numerous, highly branched stems are glabrous, succulent, often becoming somewhat woody at the base of the main stem.
-This base can become up to 5cm thick, exceptionally up to 10cm.
+This base can become up to 5 cm thick, exceptionally up to 10 cm.
 The young stems are completely coloured a pale green, later becoming whitish to cream-coloured, and are terete or delicately striate in cross-section.
 The larger branches at the top of the bush are often erect or ascending, whereas the lower branches are more prostrate on the ground.
 The stems end in a bracteate inflorescence, this is also variable in form: it can be either loose or densely flowered, and the floral spike can be either short or long.
 The very ends of the inflorescences are often flexuose.

 This species uses a C4 carbon fixation pathway in its photosynthesis.